Think of everything you could get done if your team operated on a higher level.

 NOTE: When you’re delegating any project, make sure your expectations are clear regarding cost, scope and deadlines.
 Make sure the person understands what you want the final result to look like.
 For example, it’s important to explain if you want a spreadsheet with certain information laid out in a particular way.

 After you’re sure the person understands what you’re looking for, set milestones and deadlines for future check-in meetings.
 But let them determine the best course of action.
 How they get there is not your issue.
 As long as it’s legal, ethical and in line with the values of the organization, let them do their job.

 Check in to gauge progress:

-Meet with the person on a regular basis to determine how well he or she is doing at each milestone.
+Meet with the person on a regular basis (about every two to three weeks) to determine how well he or she is doing at each milestone.
 Be sure to review any specific elements to make sure they’re on the right path.